SeeminglyScience/ClassExplorer/docs/en-US/Find-Member.md

 ## INPUTS

-### Type, MemberInfo, PSObject
+### ClassExplorer.NamespaceInfo, System.Type, System.Reflection.MemberInfo, PSObject

+If you pass NamespaceInfo objects to this cmdlet it will match members from types declared in that namespace.

 If you pass Type objects to this cmdlet it will match members from that type.

-If you pass MemberInfo objects to this cmdlet it will filter them.
+If you pass MemberInfo objects as input this cmdlet will return the input if it matches the specified criteria.
+You can use this to chain Find-Member commands to filter output.

 If you pass any other type to this cmdlet it will match members from that object's type.